© Crown copyright 2021

 This guidance is of a general nature and should be treated as a guide.
 In the event of any conflict between any applicable legislation (including the health and safety legislation) and this guidance, the applicable legislation shall prevail.

 Marriages and civil partnerships are a vital part of our society, uniting couples to start their new life together and affording certain legal rights.
-However, by their very nature, in bringing families and friends together, they are particularly vulnerable to the spread of COVID-19.
+These ceremonies are often followed by receptions and other celebrations attended by guests that are known to one another.
+However, by their very nature, in bringing families and friends together, they are social events which are particularly vulnerable to the spread of COVID-19 and restrictions have therefore been necessary to reduce the risk of transmission.

-The government has been working closely with stakeholders in the wedding industry, the Places of Worship Taskforce and the National Panel for Registration to consider how we are able to allow small marriages and civil partnerships to take place safely.
+The government has been working closely with stakeholders in the wedding industry and the Places of Worship Taskforce to consider how we are able to allow small marriages and civil partnerships to take place safely

 2. Purpose of this guidance